-Oral horse chestnut seed extract is effective in the short-term treatment of mild to moderate long-term venous insufficiency.
-Other investigations focus on the role of the major component aescin in antiobesity and anti-inflammatory effects, as well as potential cancer treatment.
+Oral horse chestnut seed extract is effective in the short-term treatment of mild to moderate long-term venous insufficiency, but not for post-thrombotic syndrome.
+Other investigations focus on the role of the major component aescin in male fertility, antiobesity, and anti-inflammatory effects.
 Aescin gel has been evaluated for use in bruising.

 Aescin 20 to 120 mg taken orally has been used for venous insufficiency and is available in tablet form.
 Oral tinctures and topical gels containing aescin 2% are also available.

 Renal or hepatic impairment may be relative contraindications to the use of aescin or horse chestnut derivatives.